How much can you negotiate on a used car in Australia? Learn average discounts, real buyer tactics & what sellers will accept. Avoid overpaying!

 • Major Issues: For significant problems like engine trouble, transmission issues, or substantial body damage, you can often negotiate a used car price reduction of 15–20% or more.

 Be sure to get the car thoroughly inspected by a trusted mechanic before negotiation.
-Learn more about common pitfalls in our article on common mistakes when buying a used car.

 2. Market Demand and Popularity